School-R/front-end/README.md

 This was designed as an initial protective layer so that:

-- children remained in a distinct learning space
+- Children remained in a distinct learning space
-- adult and child interaction was not mixed directly
+- Adult and child interaction was not mixed directly
-- future development could build on stronger moderation and safety controls
+- Future development could build on stronger moderation and safety controls

 ## Technical Stack